lunfardo314/proxima/docs/proxi.md

 Spammer is run with the command `proxi node spam`.

 The bundle of transactions is a chain of transactions which consumes output of the previous.
 Only the last one (tip of the batch) contains tag-along output.

 Configured tag-along sequencer consumes the output (the tip of the batch).
-This way pull the whole bundle of transactions into the ledger state with one tag-along fee amount.
+This way it pulls the whole bundle of transactions into the ledger state with one tag-along fee amount.

 As per current ledger constraints one spammer can achieve maximum 1 TPS of the transfer transactions.
 In Proxima rate is limited per address (per user) and it is 1 TPS for non-sequencers (assuming no conflicting transactions are issued).